 That's right: The uranium crash has removed 96% of suppliers from the market.

 Now, 80% of the world's primary uranium supply comes from just 10 mines.
 And future global supply is dependent on just five newly proposed projects.
-It's also worth noting that it can take up to 20 years to go from discovery to uranium extraction.
+It's also worth noting that it could take up to 20 years to go from discovery to uranium extraction.
 Opening a new uranium mine is not a simple or fast process.
 It takes a lot of time and effort.

-That hasn't been a problem up until this point, because the world had adequate reserves to cover for declining production.
+That hasn't been a problem up until this point because the world had adequate reserves to cover for declining production.
 But 2016 marked a huge inflection point for the industry.
 It was the first year that demand actually exceeded supplies.
-Going forward such deficits will grow more frequent and more pronounced.
+Going forward, such deficits will grow more frequent and more pronounced.

 For that reason, uranium prices will rise over the next 10 years.
 They'll almost certainly double from their current level, rising above $50 per pound, which is the standard cost of production.

-So how can you play it?
+So, how could you play it?

 Well, two major uranium plays worthy of consideration are:

-Cameco (NYSE: CCJ): Cameco is the world's largest uranium producer.
+Cameco Corporation (NYSE: CCJ): Cameco is the world's largest uranium producer.
 The company explores, mines, mills, buys, and sells uranium concentrate.
-It has working properties at McArthur River and Key Lake, Cigar Lake, and Rabbit Lake, located in Saskatchewan, Canada.
+It has working properties at McArthur River, Key Lake, Cigar Lake, and Rabbit Lake, located in Saskatchewan, Canada.
 It also has the Crow Butte property located in Nebraska and the Smith Ranch-Highland located in Wyoming.
 Its Inkai uranium deposit is located in Kazakhstan.
 Cameco also operates four nuclear reactors.

 Additionally, while many of the smaller miners have been wiped out, there are still some floating around.
 They would be considered high-risk, high-reward investments.
 Two of these are Paladin Energy and Berkeley Resources:

-Holding a combination of these plays as new nuclear plants come online, the effects of reduced supply become apparent, and uranium prices start to rise is a sound way to deploy a uranium investment strategy.
+Holding a combination of these plays as new nuclear plants come online, the effects of reduced supply become apparent, and as uranium prices start to rise is a sound way to deploy a uranium investment strategy.

 — The Outsider Club Research Team